Create GSA + STEAM blueprint

 Check Memory Usageβ

-If the memory usage indicator hovers above 0.5GB
+If memory usage exceeds 0.5GB

 Check Docker Container Logsβ

-(from our executable path).
+(from our executable path):

 4. Configure Settingsβ